Open topic with navigation

 Gain Reduction Trace

-The Gain Reduction Trace display is a scrolling meter that displays the incoming signal’s waveform with a superimposed curve illustrating the amount of gain reduction taking place in real-time.
-The Gain Trace can help you to set attack and release controls appropriately and monitor the envelope of gain reduction and addition.
+The Gain Reduction Trace is a scrolling meter that displays the incoming signal’s waveform with a superimposed tracing that illustrates the amount of gain reduction taking place in real-time.